straut12/sj4u-gh/_pages/ref/data-analysis/ml.md

 - Calculate performance metrics
 - Make a verdict

 Two types - Regression is when you predict a continuous real value.
 Classification is predicting a category.
-Regression models are listed first below and then Classification.
+Regression models are listed first and then Classification.

 Some libraries using [scikit](https://en.wikipedia.org/wiki/Scikit-learn) and [scipy](https://docs.scipy.org/doc/scipy/tutorial/index.html#user-guide)